shh-dlce/qmss-2016/relational_databases/05-exporting-csv.md

 $ sqlite3 qmss_restored.sqlite < qmss.sql
 ```

+Notes:
+- Since SQL includes a DDL, the SQL dump can not only contain the raw data, but also
+  descriptions of all necessary DB objects like tables, columns and views.
+- Thus, the second command above will create an SQLite database from scratch, which
+  after running the dumped SQL behaves just like the one the dump was created from.
+- Unfortunately - despite SQL being a specified standard - such SQL dumps are not really
+  portable across SQL database systems.

 This will give us all the advantages of version control to make changes to our
 data transparent.
 E.g. updating data using SQL like